knbknb/perplexity-api-search/README.md

   --prompt "What is the name of the Song by Adriano Celentano \
     that has lyrics in fake English language?"
 ```

+#### This command will send your prompt to all the models available via the Perplexity API (n = 5 in early 2025), and save the consolidated responses in a markdown textfile.

 - You need to have a Perplexity API key.
 Set it in the environment variable `PERPLEXITY_API_KEY` in an `.env`.
 - You need to have "Newman" installed.
 It is a command-line tool for running Postman collections.
 Python class `model_processor.py` calls this.